Motorola Edge 60 series: Design, display, and hardware

 The Edge 60 features a 6.67-inch P-OLED display with a resolution of 1220 × 2712 pixels, a 120 Hz refresh rate, HDR10+ support, and up to 4,500 nits of peak brightness.
 The device has a screen-to-body ratio of approximately 91.1%.
 It is constructed with Gorilla Glass 7i on the front, a plastic frame, and a plastic back.
 The phone is IP68/IP69 rated for dust and water resistance and complies with MIL-STD-810H certification standards.

 The Edge 60 is powered by the MediaTek Dimensity 7300 chipset with a 4 nm process.
 It comes in configurations of 8 GB or 12 GB RAM and storage options of 256 GB or 512 GB UFS 4.0.
-The device includes a microSDXC slot for expandable storage.
+The device includes a microSDXC slot for expandable storage with capacity up to 1 TB.
 It runs on Android 15 and is expected to receive up to three major Android OS updates.

 The rear camera setup comprises a triple camera system: a 50 MP main sensor with optical image stabilization (OIS), a 10 MP telephoto lens with 3× optical zoom and OIS, and a 50 MP ultrawide lens with 122° field of view.
 All cameras support 4K video recording at 30fps.

 The global variant houses a 5200 mAh battery, while the Chinese version includes a 5500 mAh battery.
 Both support 68 W wired fast charging.